Aslaan001/CIS_Problems/Celestial_Subarray_Average/problem.md

 ## Description

-In the Sky of `Arexona`, numbers in the `Nums` represent the brightness of stars.
-Your task, as the `Celestial Mathematician`, is to find the `subarray of length k` that has the `highest average brightness``.
+In the night sky, every star shines with its own unique brightness.
+These brightness levels are recorded in an array, representing how bright each star appears.

+You have been appointed as the Celestial Mathematician, and your task is to identify a group of exactly k consecutive stars whose combined glow appears the brightest on average.

-Return this `maximum average value`, accurate up to `10⁻⁵`.
+Return this maximum average brightness, accurate up to 10⁻⁵.

-If there are multiple subarrays with the same average, returning any one of them is perfectly fine.